 Table 3 : Spiral enabling system input to output relationship

-Again, since this not the last amplification stage, the output is not required to be exactly close to either LOW or HIGH states.
+Again, since this is not the last amplification stage, the output is not required to be exactly close to either LOW or HIGH states.
 However, a threshold value should be at least defined above which the time delay TA is reached and below which the same delay is not reached.

 Motors' state assessment

 The following stage simply processes and amplifies the different outputs of the previous functions to determine the state of both motors (either ON or OFF).
-Consequently, this function is required to accept three inputs (E, L and S) and to produce two amplified and strong outputs (ML and MR) each accepting only two possible states (LOW or HIGH).
+Consequently, this function is required to accept three inputs (E, L and S) and to produce two amplified and outputs (ML and MR) each accepting only two possible states (LOW or HIGH).
 The input to output relationship is summarised in the table below (Table 4) :